Step-By-Step Guide to Creating a Shared Mailbox in Google Workspace

 2. How to set up a collaborative inbox in Google Groups

-A Google collaborative inbox is a feature of Google Groups that allows you to manage shared email IDs like info@ and support@ from a common workspace.
+A Google workspace collaborative inbox is a feature of Google Groups that allows you to manage shared email IDs like info@ and support@ from a common workspace.
 Multiple team members can access and respond to emails that arrive in this mailbox.
 Unlike regular Gmail or delegated accounts, it enables better collaboration with features such as conversation assignment, tagging, and status tracking.

 Here’s a quick video tutorial on how you can set up Google Collaborative Inbox.